dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## CPU

-The best CPUs for DCS World are the AMD 7800X3D, AMD 5800X3D and AMD 5700X3D.
+The best CPUs for DCS World are AMD X3D series CPUs including the the AMD 7800X3D, 5800X3D, 5700X3D and 5600X3D.
 But any fast gaming-oriented CPU is fine.

 [Gamer's Nexus: Best CPUs of 2023](https://gamersnexus.net/cpus/best-cpus-2023-intel-vs-amd-gaming-video-editing-budget-biggest-disappointment)

-DCS primarily uses two CPU cores and makes heavy use of the CPU’s cache.
-Some higher-end CPUs designed for heavily multithreaded applications, such as the AMD 7950X3D, AMD’s Threadripper series, and Intel’s Core i7 and i9 series, don’t offer much, if any, performance benefit to DCS.
-If you’re building a computer specifically for DCS, you’re better off getting a great gaming CPU rather than a top-end productivity-oriented CPU.
-Spend the money saved on a better GPU, a nice HOTAS or a head tracker!

 Ideally, use an upgraded CPU cooler.